Intro to GNSS On-Demand Webinars

 That concludes our section on reducing errors through GNSS equipment and correction services.
 Our next episode will describe how to use additional sensors like inertial navigation systems to enhance your position even further.
 If you’re ready to start learning these GNSS concepts, you can download our book An Introduction to GNSS.

 Hello, and welcome to episode five of NovAtel’s webinar series on An Introduction to GNSS.
-My name is Kiera Fulton; I’m the enclosures and post-processing software product manager at NovAtel, part of Hexagon.
+My name is Haley Lawrance; I’m the positioning product manager, agriculture at NovAtel, part of Hexagon.
 Thanks for joining me!

 So far, the series has demonstrated and explained calculations and technologies behind GNSS, so you now should have solid foundational understanding of satellite positioning.
 Last episode, Jenn reviewed how we resolve positioning errors through GNSS equipment and infrastructure.
 Another way to resolve errors and further finesse your position is by using additional sensors like inertial navigation systems.